afondiel/computer-science-notes/computer-vision-notes/cv-notes.md

 ## CV Algorithms & Applications

-**Finding Lanes application**

-- Setup the environment :
-1. load image => OK
-    => pip install opencv-python

-2. Gray Scale (Niveau de Gris (NG))

-Detection process

-- goal : (original img) => gradient img

-3. original img (RGN : 3 channels ) => grayscale img (1 channel)
-4. Use Hough Transform : a polar parametric space (parameters of the line)
-    - pixels can mathematically be represented in a scatter graph
-    - we can the draw a (straight) line => (y =  mx + b )
-    - convert cartesian plan (m, b) to polar plan (Theta, Rho)
-    - the (new)pixel is the intersection of the lines in Hough space
-    - Also the (new) pixel represents the line chosen by the system of votes (numbers of intersections ) of severals courves of the plan
-    - vote : number of intersection
-5. Optimization :

 **Structure from motion algorithms**
 - Can reconstruct a sparse 3D point model of a large complex scene from hundreds of partially overlapping photographs